vtphan/plot-tutorial/utilities/README.md

-These scripts are designed to help ploting well-formated data quickly.
+These scripts are designed to help ploting and analyzing well-formated data quickly.

 -  qq.R helps explore quantitative vs quantiative relationships.
 ```